HunAndBun/ArrowUtilities/README.md

 RNG.DiceRoll(5) //Takes in a number of 'sides' for the die.
 Returns an int from 1 to the number of sides.
 RNG.D6(); //Preset version of DiceRoll() with 6 sides.
 Standard D4, D6, D10, D12, and D20 are all implemented.
 RNG.GetReferenceToRandom(); //Returns a static instance of System.Random, instantiated the first time you call it.
 //For Enumerables.
-All methods are generic extentions that may be called directly using the dot operator. myList.Randomize(); //Short-hand for "myList.OrderBy(_ => RNG.GetReferenceToRandom.Next());" myList.GetRandomEntry(); //Short-hand for "myList.OrderBy(_ => RNG.GetReferenceToRandom().Next()).First()"
+All methods are generic extensions that may be called directly using the dot operator. myList.Randomize(); //Short-hand for "myList.OrderBy(_ => RNG.GetReferenceToRandom.Next());" myList.GetRandomEntry(); //Short-hand for "myList.OrderBy(_ => RNG.GetReferenceToRandom().Next()).First()"
 ```